Ann Dunham: Legacy

 The University of Hawaiʻi at Mānoa (UH) first held a symposium about Dunham in September 2008.
 The University of Hawaiʻi Foundation established the Ann Dunham Soetoro Endowment, which supports a faculty position housed in the Anthropology Department at UH, and the Ann Dunham Soetoro Graduate Fellowships, which provide funding for students associated with the East–West Center (EWC).
 Dunham's alma mater, Mercer Island High School, began offering the Stanley Ann Dunham Scholarship in 2010.
 President Obama and his family visited an exhibition of his mother's anthropological work on display at the EWC in 2012.

 An exhibition of Dunham's Javanese batik textile collection (A Lady Found a Culture in its Cloth: Barack Obama's Mother and Indonesian Batiks) toured six museums in the United States, finishing the tour at the Textile Museum of Washington, D.C., in August 2009.
 Earlier in her life, Dunham was interested in the textile arts as a weaver, creating wall hangings for her own enjoyment.
 After moving to Indonesia, she was attracted to the striking textile art of the batik and began to collect a variety of different fabrics.
-Dunham was awarded the Bintang Jasa Utama, Indonesia's highest civilian award, in December 2010; the Bintang Jasa is awarded at three levels, and is presented to those individuals who have made notable civic and cultural contributions.
+Dunham was awarded the first class of the Star of Service in December 2010; the Star of Service is awarded at three levels, and is presented to those individuals who have made notable civic and cultural contributions.

 A major biography of Dunham by former New York Times reporter Janny Scott, titled A Singular Woman, was published in 2011.
-Filmmaker Vivian Norris's feature length biographical film of Ann Dunham entitled Obama Mama (La mère d'Obama-French title) premiered on May 31, 2014, as part of the 40th annual Seattle International Film Festival, not far from where Dunham grew up on Mercer Island.
+Filmmaker Vivian Norris's feature length biographical film of Ann Dunham entitled Obama Mama premiered on May 31, 2014, as part of the 40th annual Seattle International Film Festival, not far from where Dunham grew up on Mercer Island.